codefresh-io/docs.codefresh.io/_docs/docker-registries/codefresh-registry.md

 	max-width="40%"
 %}

-Filters include
+Filters include:

-* tagged/untagged images,
+* Tagged/untagged images
-* base image name,
+* Base image name
-* git branch,
+* Git branch
-* tag, and
+* Tag
-* pipeline volumes.
+* Pipeline volumes

 You can add multiple filters and they will work in an `AND` manner.

 On the right side of the screen you also have a list of buttons for actions on each Docker image.
 These are:

-* launching a Docker image as a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/),
+* Launching a Docker image as a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/)
-* promoting a Docker image (explained below),
+* Promoting a Docker image (explained below)
-* looking at the docker commands that allow you to pull the image locally on your workstation, and
+* Looking at the docker commands that allow you to pull the image locally on your workstation
-* re-running the pipeline that created this image.
+* Re-running the pipeline that created this image

 ## Promoting Docker images